Skip to Content

 Local marine veteran speaks out after mistakenly detained by border patrol

 DESERT HOT SPRINGS, Calif.
-(KESQ) - A resident of Desert Hot Springs is speaking out after what he describes as a distressing experience at the U.S.-Mexico border.
+(KESQ) - A Desert Hot Springs Marine veteran says a trip home from Mexico turned traumatic after he was mistakenly detained at the U.S.–Mexico border.

 Stay with News Channel 3 for more.